CHESSComputing/ChessAnalysisPipeline/docs/workflows/Tomo.md

     - reconstruction of each individual stack of images, and
     - combining the individual stacks into one 3D reconstructed data set.

-Note that combining stacks with a horizontal displacement for samples wider than the width of the beam are not yet implemented.
+Note that combining stacks with a horizontal displacement for samples wider than the width of the beam is not yet implemented.

 ## Activating the tomography conda environment